Tips for a Successful First Hike in the Great Smoky Mountains

 Middle Prong Trail 8.3 miles

-For more information about hiking in the National Park, check out the link below.
+Get more information about hiking in the National Park.

 After choosing the trail, be sure to pack necessary items in a small bag or backpack, so you won’t be stuck in the middle of a hike with water.
 You might not need all these items for a half mile hike, but we definitely recommend all of these for the longer trips.